Period

 About the project

-Museum of Nonhumanity is a site-specific, touring museum that presents the history of the distinction between humans and non-humans, and the way that this culturally constructed boundary is used to oppress humans and other beings.
+Museum of Nonhumanity is a site-specific, touring museum that presents the history of the distinction between humans and non-humans and how this culturally constructed boundary is used to oppress humans and other beings.
+The museum functions as a “utopian institution” that “makes animalization history”.
+Its primary focus is on animalization: the process of declaring a group to be nonhuman or subhuman to justify violence, such as slavery, genocide, and medical experimentation.

 Museum of Nonhumanity functions on three levels.